Part 1: The Importance of Health & Wellness

 Achilles tendonitis is another condition that sports medicine specialists often see in patients.
 It refers to the injury and inflammation of the Achilles tendon, which is the fibrous band of tissue connecting your calf muscles to your heel bone.
 While resilient and able to withstand your movement and weight, the Achilles tendon can still get injured through overuse and strain, leading to inflammation and pain.
 It occurs most often amongst middle-aged people who exercise infrequently, as well as athletes who do high-intensity and impact sports.

-Shin splints refer to pain along the tibia, also known as the shin bone, and can either occur along the foot and ankle (anterior), or the inner edge of the bone meeting the calf muscles (medial).
+Shin splints refer to pain along the tibia, also known as the shin bone, and can either occur along the foot and ankle (anterior), or the inner edge of the bone meets the calf muscles (medial).
 They are most often seen in runners, as a result of overuse, improper exercise and stretching, overtraining, or simply wearing shoes that have inadequate support.

 More serious injuries include fractures as well as dislocations.
 Fractures arise from a break in the bone due to either a sharp, intense injury (an acute fracture), or from repeated stress over time (a stress fracture).
 Stress fractures are more common in the feet and legs, and particularly for sports such as gymnastics as well as track and field.
 Dislocations occur when the bones that form a joint become separated, often as a result of contact sports such as football and basketball.
 Upon getting fractures and dislocations, one should immediately seek medical help.

 Ligament tears are also particularly serious, such as in the case of Anterior Cruciate Ligament (ACL) tears.
 The ACL is the connective band of tissue that is responsible for the stability of one’s knee, and ACL tears are graded on three tiers of severity.
-An ACL tear may need surgical reconstruction especially if it is a complete tear with recovery and rehab ranging from three months to almost a year depending on severity of injury.
+An ACL tear may need surgical reconstruction especially if it is a complete tear with recovery and rehab ranging from three months to almost a year depending on the severity of the injury.

 It is important to address sports injuries as soon as they occur, regardless of how minor they may seem.
 It is all too easy to neglect treatment of musculoskeletal injuries, which can negatively impact your day-to-day life as you grow older, or prevent you from enjoying your preferred sport to the same extent as you once did.
-Here are a range of treatments to help treat a variety of sports injuries.
+Here is a range of treatments to help treat a variety of sports injuries.

 The most common and immediate treatment that sports injury specialists utilise is the RICE method.
 RICE stands for Rest, Ice, Compression, Elevation; and is helpful for treating mild sports injuries within the first 24 to 36 hours of the injury.
 It is invaluable in reducing swelling and preventing additional pain and bruising.